CesiumGS/3d-tiles/README.md

 <a name="Will-3D-Tiles-replace-KML" />
 #### Will 3D Tiles replace KML?

 In many cases, yes.
 KML regions and network links are a clunky approach to streaming massive 3D geospatial datasets on the web.
-3D Tiles is built for the web and optimized for streaming; true HLOD is used; polygons do not need to be triangulated; and so on.
+3D Tiles are built for the web and optimized for streaming; true HLOD is used; polygons do not need to be triangulated; and so on.

 <a name="Technical-qa" />
 ### Technical Q&A

 <a name="How-do-3D-Tiles-support-heterogeneous-datasets" />
-#### How does 3D Tiles support heterogeneous datasets?
+#### How do 3D Tiles support heterogeneous datasets?

 Geospatial datasets are heterogeneous: 3D buildings are different from terrain, which is different from point clouds, which are different from vector data, and so on.

-3D Tiles supports heterogeneous data by allowing different tile formats in a tileset, e.g., a tileset may contain tiles for 3D buildings, tiles for instanced 3D trees, and tiles for point clouds, all using different tile formats.
+3D Tiles support heterogeneous data by allowing different tile formats in a tileset, e.g., a tileset may contain tiles for 3D buildings, tiles for instanced 3D trees, and tiles for point clouds, all using different tile formats.

 We expect 3D Tiles will also support heterogeneous datasets by concatenating different tile formats into one tile, a _composite_; in the example above, a tile may have a short header followed by the content for the 3D buildings, instanced 3D trees, and point clouds.